riyazdf/dockercon-workshop/README.md

 ## Capabilities

+Capability sets and security bits are much more complex in a standard linux system.
+When using docker there are certain limitations that make managing capabilities much simpler.
+TODO: shorten the summary, focus on the docker part, then give all the details in the advanced section

-Whenever a user executes a file that has a certain set of capabilities associated with it, the process it spawns inherits those capabilities.
+Whenever a user executes a file that has a certain set of capabilities associated with it, the process it spawns gains those capabilities.
 This works similarly to the setuid flag, but much more granular.

 File capabilities can be one of:

 * Permitted - all threads that exec this file receive its capabilities
 * Inheritable - this set is ANDed with the thread's inheritable set
-* Effective bit - whether to make new capabilities effective after exec
+* Effective bit - whether to make new capabilities effective after exec; if not set, the process needs to give itself effective capabilities up to the permitted set

 Thread capability sets: